 Each student contributes to the unique mix of cultural identities, socioeconomic backgrounds, religious beliefs, and sexual orientations that is the Penn community.
 Undergraduates learn from this rich diversity and develop the perspectives they need to thrive—and help others to thrive—in an increasingly complex world.

-The Undergraduate Catalog provides information for current and prospective students about all of Penn’s undergraduate programs, academic policies, and resources.
-The Catalog also replaces the online Course Register and provides a listing, by subject, of course offerings across the campus at all levels of education.
+The University Catalog provides information for current and prospective students about all of Penn’s undergraduate, PhD, and research master’s programs as well as academic policies and resources.
+The Catalog also provides a listing, by subject, of course offerings across the campus at all levels of education.

 Mentorship program introduces students of color to their Ivy League contemporaries